-WS.D.4 Identify alternative path for remaining waste streams (e.g., waste-to-energy)
+WS.D.5 Identify alternative paths for remaining waste streams (including waste-to-energy)

-To achieve net zero waste, any remaining waste streams must be managed through other methods, including WTE.
-Designers should identify what disposal facilities the building is currently utilizing and if regional facilities are available in the area, including WTE, AD, and landfill gas (LFG), and determine the distance between the building location and the waste management facility, whether the agency's location is within the jurisdiction of the alternative disposal facility (or what it would cost to be added into their service domain), whether haulers will deliver collected material to their facility, what materials are accepted, how they are collected, and whether there are any special collection requirements.
+In order to achieve net zero waste, any remaining waste that is not diverted through reuse, recycling, or compost must be managed through other methods, including WTE.
+Designers should identify regional facilities available in the area, including WTE, AD, and landfill gas (LFG).
+Information the design team needs to collect includes the distance to the waste management facility, the cost of using the facility, availability of haulers to deliver collected material, acceptable materials, and whether there are any special collection requirements.